torchcc/crank4go/README.md

 Dive deeper
 ---

-this 2 picture are quoted from [Cranker](https://github.com/nicferrier/cranker)
+These two pictures are quoted from [Cranker](https://github.com/nicferrier/cranker)

 HTTP requests with cranker:
 ![cranker for http](cranker-http-request.png)